Keep The Faith are firm favourites on today's Motown and Soul scenes with many appearances at UK and European festivals and events.

 UNEXPECTED STARDOM

 Last year, Sarah was nominated by her husband to become the Unexpected Star on the BBC's Michael MacIntyre’s Big Show.
-She thought she was going to a country music bar in London and was sitting on a rodeo bull when the wall collapsed to reveal a studio audience of 2,000.
-She gave an emotional performance of "How Do I Live" and was thunderstruck when she was joined on stage by LeAnn Rimes, the US singer who had a worldwide hit with the song.
+She was in a country music bar in London and was sitting on a rodeo bull when the wall collapsed to reveal a studio audience of 2,000.
+She gave an emotional performance of "How Do I Live" and was thunderstruck when she was joined on stage by LeAnn Rimes, who had a worldwide hit with the song.
 Watch the show here.

 Call us on 07778 444648 email us at brian@production.co.uk